The global sustainability standards in travel and tourism

 Ecotourism is a niche segment of tourism in natural areas.

 Responsible Travel is a term referring to the behavior and style of individual travelers.

 Ecotourism is a niche segment of tourism in natural areas.
-The term emerged in the late 1980s.
+The term emerged in the late 1980s, with the raising importance of ecotourism.

 According to Fennell, “Ecotourism is a sustainable form of natural resource-based tourism that focuses primarily on experiencing and learning about nature, and which is ethically managed to be low-impact, non-consumptive, and locally-oriented (control, benefits, and scale).
 It typically occurs in natural areas, and should contribute to the conservation or preservation of such areas” (Fennell, 1999: 43.
 Ecotourism: An Introduction).

 The Mohonk Agreement (2000), a proposal for international certification of Sustainable Tourism and Ecotourism, saw ecotourism as “sustainable tourism with a natural area focus, which benefits the environment and communities visited, and fosters environmental and cultural understanding, appreciation, and awareness.”

-The ecotourism definition by the Global Ecotourism Network (GEN): “Ecotourism is responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and creates knowledge and understanding through interpretation and education of all involved (visitors, staff and the visited)” (Global Ecotourism Network, 2016) [GEN is “the last Advisory Board of the International Ecotourism Society (TIES) that left because differed with the TIES executive team about financial transparency and direction.”]
+The ecotourism definition by the Global Ecotourism Network (GEN): “Ecotourism is responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and creates knowledge and understanding through interpretation and education of all involved (visitors, staff and the visited)” (Global Ecotourism Network, 2016).

 Sustainable Tourism refers to sustainable practices in and by the tourism industry, it is an aspiration for the impacts of all forms of tourism – all forms of tourism should be sustainable.